oroinc/documentation/user_guide/marketing_campaign.rst

 .. image:: ./img/marketing/marketing_campaign_view_events.png

-In the example above users have accessed the site 36 times, out of which 22 times they've made an order and 8 times viewed some item details.
+In the example above users have accessed the site 36 times, twenty-two out of these times, they've made an order and 8 times they've viewed some item details.

-The way to define the events for tracking is described in more details in :ref:`How to Track Campaign Related Activities on the Website <user-guide-how-to-track>` guide.
+The way to define the events for tracking is described in more details in the :ref:`How to Track Campaign Related Activities on the Website <user-guide-how-to-track>` guide.

 - Tracking Code : piece of code to be added to the website to enable website tracking.
 The code and its usage is